-Netanyahu has been Israel’s longest-serving Prime Minister, holding multiple terms from 1996 to the present.
-What defines his political career is a free-market economy, his militant ideology, and some alleged legal issues.
+Netanyahu is Israel’s longest-serving Prime Minister, with multiple terms since 1996.
+His political career is defined by support for a free-market economy, a militant ideology, and ongoing legal controversies.

-In the last two 2 decades, Netanyahu begged several US Presidents to tag along with him in a conflict that would eventually dismantle the Iranian nuclear.
-None of the US leaders consented but President Donald Trump.
-As a result, wars in June 2025 and February 2026 ensued, and their aftermaths are being felt on a global scale.
+In the last two decades, Netanyahu urged several U.S. presidents to join him in efforts to address the Iranian nuclear program.
+None of the US leaders agreed except President Donald Trump.
+As a result, wars in June 2025 and February 2026 occurred, and their aftermaths are being felt on a global scale.

-Following the October 2023 war with Hamas, the bombing of Gaza back to the Stone Age, and the butcher of 73,459 Palestinians with about 96,700 injured, The New York Times reported that prosecutors at the International Criminal Court (ICC) announced they were requesting arrest warrants for Netanyahu for war crimes.
+Following the October 2023 war with Hamas and subsequent military actions, The New York Times reported that prosecutors at the International Criminal Court (ICC) requested arrest warrants for Netanyahu for alleged war crimes.
+Supporters argue the actions were taken for national defense, while critics cite the high Palestinian casualty toll.

 On the other hand, Netanyahu has achieved some economic successes in Israel.
 For example, he shifted Israel from a quasi-socialist to a free-market economy.
 He also significantly increased GDP, reducing the debt-to-GDP ratio to one of the lowest in the world and achieving a record-high level of investment.
 He, then, pushed through massive privatization of government-owned companies and reduced tax rates as a growth incentive.